briandant/11tyblog/notes/python-native-repl-vscode.md

 title: just found the python native REPL in VS Code
 ---

-# just found the python native REPL in VS Code

 From the [docs](https://code.visualstudio.com/docs/python/run):

 > The Python interpreter that is installed on your machine gives you what's known as an interactive REPL (Read-Evaluate-Print Loop), which reads a piece of code, evaluates it, and then prints the result to the console.